aapris/CernWall/README.md

 Consult the author or CernWall's management staff to get the right values.

 *NOTE:* This will take some time, so crab a cup of coffee or tea.

+# Updating ESP's firmware

+If you ever have to update the firmware of ESP8266 which is controlling the LED lighs, you can do it from Raspi.

+Get precompiled binary `esp8266_webinterface.ino.d1_mini.bin`.

+Install esptool:
+`pip install esptool`

+Flash the firmware
+`/home/pi/.local/bin/esptool.py --port /dev/ttyUSB0 write_flash 0x00000 esp8266_webinterface.ino.d1_mini.bin && screen /dev/ttyUSB0 115200`